 - Discuss the role and importance of machinery and mechanisation development for world agricultural systems.

-- Research and present a review of machinery development in a specific agricultural sector.
+- Research and present a review of machinery developments in a specific agricultural sector.

 - Discuss the approaches to effective machinery planning, selection and management.